Our History

 Naval Dockyard Today

-Today, Naval Dockyard Limited stands as a premier maritime engineering facility in West Africa, providing top-tier services in ship repair, maintenance, and construction.
-With a highly skilled workforce and advanced equipment, the Yard caters to the Nigerian Navy and a growing list of commercial clients in the maritime, oil, and gas sectors.
+Today, Naval Dockyard Limited stands as a premier maritime engineering facility in West Africa, providing top-tier services in construction, maintenance and ship repair.
+With a highly skilled workforce and Modern equipment, the Yard caters for the Nigerian Navy and a growing list of merchant clients in the maritime, oil and gas sectors.

 Looking ahead, NDL is committed to expanding its global footprint by partnering with international shipbuilding firms.
-This will boost funding, technology transfer, and capacity building—positioning NDL as a global player in the shipbuilding and repair industry while supporting Nigeria's economic and maritime security goals.
+This will boost funding, technology transfer and capacity building—positioning NDL as one of the global players in the shipbuilding and repair industry while supporting Nigeria's Blue Economy and maritime security goals.

 Our Achievements